Jim-Dillon/bernarddillon-britishartist/README.md

 A website to showcase the artwork of legendary British artist, Bernard Francis Dillon.

-This site uses the static site generator, Eleventy, to create templates for the pages.
-It is hosted on github
+This site uses the static site generator, [Eleventy](https://www.11ty.dev/), to create templates for the pages.
+It is hosted on GitHub pages.